 Father Gary was assigned to our two parishes in late July 2013.
 He surprised everyone with his confidently vibrant spirit – a hallmark of the 21 years of ordained priestly ministry he achieved in 2019.
 In a way that only Fr.
 Gary could uniquely model, he energized people by simply being who God made him to be.
 He was authentic and genuine, a true what-you-see-is-what-you-get kind of person.

 Fr.
 Gary would repeat the stories of his struggles in seminary formation to prove a point.
 He was very self-aware of how different he was from the other students, that is, he was extroverted and talkative.
 He mentioned how he was ready to quit many times but was encouraged by a former cantor to stay the course.
-And he would only laugh at himself and the experience in saying how he was (in his own words) “thrown out” of the seminary class in Church Slavonic.
-He had difficulty learning it and considered himself an unconventional student.
-A silent retreat hosted by the religious sisters was not exactly tapping into his natural inclinations.
+And he would only laugh at himself and the experience in saying how he was (in his own words) “thrown out” of the seminary class that taught Church Slavonic.
+It is to Byzantine Catholic churches what Latin is to Roman Catholic churches, a liturgical language used periodically.
+He had such difficulty learning it and considered himself an unconventional student.
+Fr.
+Gary recalled the challenges he overcame in facing his own weaknesses.
+He’d confess with a bit of amusement that a silent retreat hosted by the religious sisters for the seminarians did not exactly tap into his natural inclinations, his inability to be still for very long.
 In telling his vocation story, he wanted everyone to see that it’s ok to be different: “God uses us as we are.”
 And that God has the ability to guide us in ways that we often don’t see for ourselves.
 That knowing acceptance and awareness that all people have challenges and crosses in life, not necessarily physical crosses, is the way Fr.
 Gary easily related to others and others with him.
 And so he formed solid friendships everywhere he traveled.

 Naturally, he was full of surprises and jokes also.
 You could never be prepared for when one of his straight-faced statements would flip and unexpectedly finish in a punch line.
 And how many times did he love to prank parishioners as they greeted him leaving the church after Liturgy!
 In the blink of an eye, he’d seriously remark, “Your shoes are untied” resulting in the instinctive response of the unsuspecting person to look down, only to realize their shoes didn’t have ties at all !
 That would result in Father Gary chuckling with his broad smile and reveling in the “gotcha” moment.
 And he’d never tire from repeating the exercise!
 He loved to laugh, even over a silly joke.